 Most states offer an SSI supplement (additional payment) to increase your benefit amount.
 The exceptions include Arizona, Arkansas, Mississippi, North Dakota, Tennessee, and West Virginia.
 Each state has its own rules for supplements.

 SSI also has an asset limit.
 If you have more than $2,000 in assets as an individual or more than $3,000 as a couple, you may not qualify.
-The Social Security Administration (SSA) provides a list of resources that count toward this limit.
+The SSA provides a list of resources that count toward this limit.

 Yes, you can receive both SSDI and SSI if you have a qualifying work history and limited income and resources.

-You’ll need to provide documentation of your condition and how PI affects your daily life.
-Your medical records and medical history should confirm your diagnosis and clearly show how it leads to a marked disability.
-You may also want to be evaluated by specialists who can offer more documentation to support your application.
+You’ll need documentation of your condition and how PI affects your daily life.
+Your medical records and medical history should confirm your diagnosis and show how infections, symptoms, complications, or treatments limit your ability to function.

 Applying for disability benefits involves a lot of paperwork.
 The Social Security Administration offers a checklist of what you’ll need.
 Below is a summary to help you get started.
 Providing complete and accurate information can improve your chances of approval.